- 23 Aug 2023

 Airtable sync integrations allow you to bring information from external tools into a table in Airtable which can be shared with users and synced to other bases.
 Tableau builds tools to measure, parse, and share data and visually compelling analytics.
 Follow along below to learn the ins and outs of syncing data from a Tableau Online worksheet to Airtable.

-This sync integration is built for Tableau Online users.
+This sync integration is built for Tableau Cloud users.
 Data held in Tableau Server is out of scope for this feature.
-If functionality with Tableau Server would be beneficial to your organization, then you can provide that feedback/request here.

 This will bring up a new window where you will enter your Tableau credentials.
 This includes the Host Name, Site Name, Personal Access Token Name, and Personal Access Token Secret.
 Links are provided throughout the setup window for further instruction.
 Additionally, we recommend that you create a new Personal Access Token just for this Airtable connection.